EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 To test the setup, try to ping e.g. the VPN IP of client2 (10.11.12.102) from the host of client1 ```ping 10.11.12.102```.
 You should now be able to get a proper response.

+Alternatively you can run the docker containers in host network mode, so that they share the sam network devices and routes with the host.
+Then you won't need to add the route manually as it will be created automatically on executing the script in the container.

 ## 2. Fully automated setup example with docker compose